Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Thank you for your answer!
 Your feedback is very important to us.

 Taxpayers in Nevada enjoy one of the most tax-friendly environments in the country.
 There is no state income tax in Nevada.
-Instead, the state collects most of its revenue through sales taxes, "sin" taxes on alcohol and cigarettes as well as taxes on the casino and hotel industries.
-While the Silver State has the one of the highest combined state and average local sales tax rates, its average property tax rate is lower than the national average.
+Instead, the state collects most of its revenue through sales taxes, sin taxes (on alcohol and cigarettes) and taxes on the casino and hotel industries.
+While the Silver State has the 13th-highest combined state and average local sales tax rate (7.98%), its average property tax rate is lower than the national average.

 Whether you’re a teacher, a real estate mogul or a professional card shark, if you live in Nevada you won’t need to pay any state taxes on your earnings.
 That’s because Nevada has no state income tax of any kind.
-Wages, capital gains, inheritances and, yes, winnings, are all devoid of state income taxes.
+Wages, capital gains, inheritances and (yes) winnings, are all state income tax fee.
 Of course, you must still pay federal income taxes.

 Nevada Sales Tax

-Nevada’s statewide sales tax rate of 4.6% is on the higher end in the U.S. Local sales tax rates can raise the sales tax up to 8.375%.
-The table below shows the rates for every county in the state.
+Nevada’s statewide sales tax rate of 6.85% is eighth-highest in the U.S. Local sales tax rates can raise the sales tax up to 8.265%.
+The table below shows the county and city rates for every county and the largest cities in the state.

 CountyState RateCounty RateTotal Sales Tax